ingram-projects/animxyz/docs/content/sections/direction.md

 ---

 The direction utilities and variables set the [animation-direction](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-direction) of an animation.
+By default animations run `normal` for the **in** and **appear** variants and `reverse` for the **out** variant.
+While these defaults cover the majority of use-cases, there may be times you want to override them such as when using an animation that runs infinitely.
+For instance if you wanted to have an element grow and shrink indefinitely you could use `xyz="big iterate-infinite direction-alternate"`.

 ---
 ## Variables